BonsaiDen/JavaScript-Garden/doc/en/types/instanceof.md

     'foo' instanceof String; // false
     'foo' instanceof Object; // false

-One important thing to note here is, that `instanceof` does not work on objects that origin from different JavaScript contexts (e.g. different documents in a web browser), since their constructors will not be the exact same object.
+One important thing to note here is that `instanceof` does not work on objects that originate from different JavaScript contexts (e.g. different documents in a web browser), since their constructors will not be the exact same object.

 ### In Conclusion

-The `instanceof` operator should **only** be used when dealing with custom made objects that origin from the same JavaScript context.
+The `instanceof` operator should **only** be used when dealing with custom made objects that originate from the same JavaScript context.
 Just like the [`typeof`](#types.typeof) operator, every other use of it should be **avoided**.